 What is Monero?
 And Why is it so complex?

 The Monero team actively tries to do the project as decentralized as possible.
-One way to do this is to discourage ASIC mining, as it could bring centralization to those who hold more hash power.
+One way to do this is to discourage ASIC mining, which could bring centralization to those with more hash power.

-If one has followed the development of Monero over the years, they might understand that the community behind developing Monero is highly decentralized and so the process happened quite slowly.
-In the 4+ years since its inception, support for Monero grew slowly but surely.
-There was a time when mobile wallets were absolutely non-existent.
+If one has followed the development of Monero over the years, one might understand that the community behind developing Monero is highly decentralized, so the process happened quite slowly.
+In the 4+ years since its inception, support for Monero grew slowly.
+There was a time when mobile wallets were non-existent.

-But as the ecosystem grew and began to thrive, a wallet for mobile devices started to emerge and won over the Monero developer community.
+But as the ecosystem grew and began to thrive, a wallet for mobile devices emerged and won over the Monero developer community.
 Let us now look at the first mobile wallet that emerged with support for XMR.

 Cake Wallet – The First Fully Functional Monero Wallet